A marketing authorisation works to ensure that when a medicine reaches a patient it works in the same high quality way every time.

-The Falsified Medicines Directive is legislation passed by the European Union Parliament, which aims to increase the security of the manufacturing and delivery of medicines across Europe and protect patients and prevent falsified medicines from entering the supply chain.
+The Falsified Medicines Directive is legislation passed by the European Union Parliament, which aims to increase the security of the manufacturing and delivery of medicines across Europe.

 A rare disease is officially classified as a condition that affects less than 5 in 10,000 in the general population, but smaller numbers of patients should not mean less focus on treating them.